Frequently Asked Questions.

 What is the first session like?

-If you have decided to try counselling, the idea of a first session can leave you feeling anxious.
-Taking that first step to get help and address the issues which you are facing can take a lot of courage and should be commended.
-Hopefully knowing what to expect can prepare you a little for the first session.
+If you have decided to try counselling, the idea of a first session can leave some feeling a little worried.
+Taking that first step to get help and address what you are facing can take a lot of courage and should not be made light of.
+Hopefully knowing what to expect can prepare you a little for that initial session.

-This preliminary session is mainly me asking you questions so that I can get an idea of what you may be struggling with and the way in which you see yourself and the world around you.
+This preliminary session is often me asking questions and exploring your experiences so that I can get an idea of what you may be struggling with.
+It can help build a picture of the way in which you see yourself and the world around you.
 I will usually ask questions about what made you decide to come to counselling and what you believe counselling can do for you.
-I will also ask about your day to day life and a bit about your personal history, this is just so that I have a little more understanding about who you are.
+I will also ask about your day to day life and a bit about your personal history, this is all part of building up a picture of who you are as an individual.

-If you feel as though you would like to continue counselling with me we will discuss more practical things such as dates and times to meet, confidentiality and how and when to contact me outside of counselling sessions and then agree some initial goals for our sessions.
+If you feel as though you would like to continue counselling with me we will discuss the practical aspects such as dates and times to meet, confidentiality and how and when to contact me outside of counselling sessions and then, perhaps, agree on some initial goals for our sessions.

 If, after this first session, you decide that you do not feel as though counselling is for you then that is completely fine.
 Likewise, if you feel you would like to continue counselling but would like to see a different counsellor I can give you some names of other counsellors or refer you onto a specialist service.
 There are no obligations.